 You drink coffee like water.
 Coffee never makes you feel shaky and you can drink all the coffee you want.
 You can drink it at night and still fall asleep easily.
 It promotes your digestion in a good way.
 You digest coffee easily.

-According to the Ayurvedic properties of coffee, it is Vata and Pitta increasing, and Kapha reducing.
+According to the Ayurvedic properties, coffee has the following effects on the Doshas: it is Vata and Pitta increasing, and Kapha reducing.
 This means that if your Dosha is Vata or Pitta dominant, you will likely like coffee very much (or its effects), but drinking it might bring your Doshas out of balance.

 Coffee effects on Vata